-- (c) Haryana
+- (iv) In which one of the following states is terrace cultivation practised?

-- (b) Plains of Uttar Pradesh
+- (a) Punjab (c) Haryana

-- (d) Uttarakhand
+- (b) Plains of Uttar Pradesh (d) Uttarakhand

 - (v) In which of the following states black soil is predominantly found?

 - (a) Jammu and Kashmir

-- (c) Rajasthan
+- (c) Rajasthan (d) Jharkhand

 - (b) Maharashtra

-- (d) Jharkhand
+- Contemporary India II